 Kahn Student Fellows participate along with Faculty Fellows attending the weekly research colloquium meetings, meals, and special events throughout the project.
 Students will be expected to participate in all of the Institute functions associated with their project (including the weekly research colloquium and the weekly meal that immediately precedes or follows it, as well as presentations by visiting scholars and any symposia or other events that may be planned by project Fellows).
 Kahn Student Fellows are paid a stipend for their participation (see below).

-A schedule of student training sessions during the spring of 2013 will be published here and in the Kahn Chronicle by the beginning of February 2013.
+A schedule of student training sessions will be published here by mid-March.

 Yes.
 To make it possible for you to have the time to engage in your research, Kahn Student Fellows are provided with a stipend over the course of the summer before their project begins.
 In addition, they are paid bi-weekly throughout the project (following the student payroll schedule).

 If you are accepted as a Student Fellow and you are currently receiving financial aid, the fellowship stipend must be integrated into your total aid package.
 If you already have a campus job, please contact Valerie Shumacher, Student Employment Coordinator, or one of the directors in Student Financial Services as soon as possible after your acceptance to discuss what arrangements you will need to make in order to be able to accept your Kahn Fellowship.